davesheldon/nap/README.md

 ## Built-in functions

 Nap provides several built-in functions for scripts to use.
-These are all nested under the global variable `nap`
+These are all nested under the global variable `nap`:

 | Function | Description |
 |-|-|